 A Request Form after advanced customization with Extension for Jira Service Management

 Another app that can help with customizing your request forms is Issue Templates for Jira.
 For example, when an agent needs to send the same information to multiple clients, they can use an already prepared template with automatically completed Comment field.
 Also, we can assign an issue template as a default template that our customers will use when creating a request.
 This feature allows us to set pre-defined values for selected fields, meaning that our client will only need to change the variables that require their input.
 This way, the customer doesn’t spend too much time and effort on filling in the request form, because things like Summary, Due Date or Description are already filled.
-Read this article to learn more reasons why people use and love the app.

 These are just two out of many apps we will find on Atlassian Marketplace that will make filling out request forms a pleasure for our customers.